abhiTronix/vidgear/README.md

 ### NetGear

-NetGear is exclusively designed to transfer video frames synchronously between interconnecting systems over the network in real-time.
+NetGear is exclusively designed to transfer video frames synchronously and asynchronously between interconnecting systems over the network in real-time.
 This is achieved by implementing a high-level wrapper around [PyZmQ][pyzmq] python library that contains python bindings for [ZeroMQ](http://zeromq.org/) - a high-performance asynchronous distributed messaging library that aim to be used in distributed or concurrent applications.
 It provides a message queue, but unlike message-oriented middleware, a ZeroMQ system can run without a dedicated message broker.
+It provides seamless support for bidirectional data transmission between receiver(client) and sender(server) through bi-directional synchronous messaging patterns such as zmq.PAIR (ZMQ Pair Pattern) & zmq.REQ/zmq.REP (ZMQ Request/Reply Pattern).
+Plus also introduces real-time frame Encoding/Decoding compression capabilities for optimizing performance while sending the frames of large size directly over the network by encoding the frame before sending it and decoding it on the client's end automatically all in real-time.

-Furthermore, It also provides easy access to powerful, smart & secure ZeroMQ's Security Layers in NetGear API that enables strong encryption on data, and unbreakable authentication between the Server and the Client with the help of custom certificates/keys and brings cheap, standardized privacy and authentication for distributed systems over the network.
+For security, NetGear also supports easy access to ZeroMQ's powerful, smart & secure Security Layers in that enables strong encryption on data, and unbreakable authentication between the Server and the Client with the help of custom certificates/keys and brings cheap, standardized privacy and authentication for distributed systems over the network.
 On top of that, this API can robustly handle Multiple Servers at once, thereby providing access to seamless Live Streams of the various device in a network at the same time.

 **NetGear as of now seamlessly supports three ZeroMQ messaging patterns:**